Accessibility Tools

 Q: How much time do I have to devote as a volunteer?

-Firefighters can expect weekly training sessions for the first year while attaining your level 1 firefighter certification as well as bi-weekly training with the rest of the team.
-Call volumes vary from week to week and month to month .
+Firefighters can expect weekly training sessions for the first year while attaining their level 1 firefighter certification as well as bi-weekly training with the rest of the team.
+Call volumes vary from week to week and month to month.
 We are on call 24/7, 365.

 Q: How old do I have to be?

-Firefighters must be at least 19 years old.
+Firefighters must be at least 19 years old, 17 with parental consent.

 Q: Will equipment be provided to me?